One reason for “Business Value Engineering”

 (c) identifying a “business model” that is reasonably attractive to customers and successful for the firm.

-By this we mean, all the pricing and servicing and delivery things we put around the product.
-If these don’t work, the “product” per se may be wonderful, but it will fail.
+This includes: all the pricing and servicing and delivery things we put around the product.
+If these don’t work, the product per se may be wonderful, but it will fail.
+At least many products will fail.

 We need to at least briefly mention the time dimension.
 For most products, the customer explicitly or intuitively realizes that he is entering into a long-term relationship with you.
 (At least with all the new products that I deal with.)
 So, you must also have something like a “product life cycle” approach that is reasonable.
 If you want to succeed longer-term.